vri3698/KraftHeinz-Capstone/README.md

    - *Results:* Applied the model to ten stores, resulting in a 4x increase in utilization rate and a 78% reduction in average shipments.

 ### Recommendations
-- **Combining Orders Strategy:** Combine orders placed on Mondays and Tuesdays, Wednesday, Thursday, and Friday, and Saturday and Sunday to achieve similar results across all stores.
+- **Combining Orders Strategy:** Combine orders placed on different days of the week in a particular sequence to achieve similar results across all stores.
 - **Customer Engagement:** Engage with customers to understand their needs and preferences, especially those flagged for potential optimization.

 ### Benefits and Outcomes